HL7/davinci-alerts/input/pagecontent/guidance.md

 The following framework documents how to use [FHIR messaging] to define the contents of the notification and how to "push" these unrequested notification messages using the `$process-message` operation directly to Recipients and Intermediaries.
 The [Admit/Transfer/Discharge Use case] demonstrates how to implement an unsolicited notification scenario using the framework.

-This project recognizes the existing existing FHIR (R2-R4) subscriptions framework as well as  revisions to the *Subscription* resource for FHIR R5 for event based subscriptions using *SubscriptionTopic* and *SubscriptionStatus* and *Bundles* of type `subscription-notification`.
+This project recognizes the existing FHIR (R2-R4) subscriptions framework as well as  revisions to the *Subscription* resource for FHIR R5 for event based subscriptions using *SubscriptionTopic* and *SubscriptionStatus* and *Bundles* of type `subscription-notification`.
 It is anticipated that an equivalent subscription based notification paradigm can be implemented as an alternate to the unsolicited messaging based approach documented here.
 After FHIR R5 subscription resources are finalized and an implementation guide to enable the implementation of R5-style subscription in FHIR F4 is completed, a future version of this guide will add subscriptions as an alternative workflow.
 {:.stu-note}

 ### Preconditions and Assumptions